Mette is currently a PhD researcher in the ERC project Rural Riches, The bottom-up development of Post-Roman Northwestern Europe (450-640).

 She studies the material culture of the rural population and the nature of the exchange systems through which they had access to objects with very diverse origins (local, regional, supra-regional, international).
-This analysis is mainly based on goods deposited in graves, from locally produced pottery to exotic goods from India and Ceylon.
-Making innovative use of object distribution maps with the help of GIS (in contrast to traditional presence/absence maps) will enable her to analyse the contexts in which the objects circulated and the extent of their prevalence in rural communities.
-Recent scientific research on glass vessels and beads, for instance, has contributed considerably to our understanding of the movement of finished objects and to some extent raw materials.
+This analysis is mainly based on beads deposited in graves, that were both produced locally but also obtained from areas as far away as India.
+Making innovative use of object distribution maps with the help of GIS (in contrast to traditional presence/absence maps), enables her to analyse the contexts in which beads circulated and the extent of their prevalence in rural communities.
+Recent scientific research on glass vessels and beads has contributed considerably to our understanding of the movement of finished objects and to some extent raw materials.

 No relevant ancillary activities